-Some reasons you might want to challenge this kind of notice are:
+You might want to challenge this kind of notice if:

-- You do not believe your landlord is really going to do the work they say they are planning.
+- you don't believe your landlord is really going to do the work they say they are planning

-You can also challenge the notice if the notice is not valid.
-For example, if the notice was given to you less than 120 days before the date you are supposed to move, or if it does not give all the information required by the Form N13, then the notice is not valid.
+You can also challenge the notice if it isn't valid.
+For example, the notice won't be valid if it was given to you less than 120 days before the date you are supposed to move, or if it doesn't give all the information required by the Form N13.

-If you do not move, the landlord must then apply to the for an eviction .
-They will have to prove that they have followed the law and that they have a legal reason to make you move out.
+If you don't move, the landlord must then apply to the (LTB) for an eviction .
+The landlord will have to prove at a LTB hearing that they have followed the law and that they have a legal reason to make you move out.

-You have the right to challenge the eviction notice at a hearing before a member of the Board and tell the member why you think you should not be evicted.
+You have the right to challenge the eviction notice at the hearing and tell the LTB member why you think you should not be evicted.